JohnJFarrow/johnjfarrow.github.io/BuildFromSource.md

 The above commands will create UE5.sln in the current directory, open it in Visual Studio and:
-- change the Solution Configration dropdown to "Developement Editor"
+- change the Solution Configration dropdown to "Development Editor"
 - change the Solution Platform to "Win64"
 - right click the UE5 project in the solution explorer and choose "Build"

 ![](images/vsinstall_7.png)

 This will take some time to complete.
-On a Ryzen 5950x using an M.2 SSD it took 37 minutes.
+On a Ryzen 5950x 16 core machine using an M.2 SSD it took 37 minutes.

-## Running it
+## Running Unreal

 In the solution explorer right-click "UE5" under the "Engine" entry at the top and select "Set as Startup Project".